 Duct Tape in Action

-With guidance from Mission Control, the crew created an improvised adapter using material available on the spacecraft, including duct tape, which was standard equipment on Apollo missions.
+With guidance from Mission Control, the crew created an improvised adapter using material available on the spacecraft, including duct tape, standard equipment on Apollo missions.

 Along with plastic bags, cardboard, and hoses from their spacesuits, the astronauts used duct tape to construct a connector that allowed the round filters to function in the LM.
 This makeshift device scrubbed CO2 from the cabin, keeping the air breathable and ensuring the crew’s survival during their journey back to Earth.